Wonderful Home Birth (42 weeks 5 days, 10 pounds).

 He was very calm and just staring at me, after the cord stopped pulsating I handed him to my husband to go and show the children their little brother.

 I stayed in the pool to deliver the placenta which took around 25 minutes.
-I then had a quick check over from the midwives and joined my family to give Bobby his first feed.
-The midwives cleared up, came to weigh and check Bobby then left us to it.
+I then had a quick check over from the midwives and joined my family to give him his first feed.
+The midwives cleared up, came to weigh and check our baby then left us to it.

 The kids went to school and nursery and I went to bed with my new baby.
 I think it was around 5 hours of labour with around 30 minutes of it being really intense.
 I was absolutely thrilled to have my home birth, it was a wonderful experience.